cop6567/Chicken-Nugget-Clicker-App/README.md

 ## Status

-The app is currently in the planning stage and not yet built.
-Development is expected to take 2-3 weeks.
-Contributions are not yet accepted, but feature requests are welcome.
+The app is currently in the development stage and not yet released.
+Development is expected to take 2-3 months.
+Contributions are now accepted and feature requests are welcome.

 [![Status](https://img.shields.io/badge/Status-Under_Development-red?style=for-the-badge)](https://shields.io/)
 [![Made with Flutter](https://img.shields.io/badge/Made_with-Flutter-blue?style=for-the-badge&logo=flutter)](https://flutter.dev/)